ethandmd/mcmesh/README.md

 # mcmesh
-Use netlink and a monitor-mode capable wifi chipset to scan nearby wifi base stations on raspberry pi.
+Use netlink and a monitor-mode capable wifi chipset to scan nearby wifi traffic.
+Intended for use on a raspberry pi.

 ## Set up:
 ### Get driver for RTL8812au on RPI3B: